 - Radiosensitizers: Drugs that make tumor cells more sensitive to radiation therapy.
 Giving radiation therapy together with radiosensitizers may kill more tumor cells.

 Targeted therapy is a type of treatment that uses drugs or other substances to identify and attack specific cancer cells.
-Targeted therapies usually cause less harm to normal cells than chemotherapy or radiation therapy do.
 The following targeted therapies are being studied in patients with gallbladder cancer that is locally advanced and cannot be removed by surgery or has spread to other parts of the body: